 Sliver Rose - This softneck is long on flavor and short on burn.
 It has a rich and musky taste and is not too pungent.
 A larger bulb size than most other silver skins it is late harvesting and long storing.
 20 to 30 cloves per pound, 10 to 15 cloves per half pound.

 The latin name for the hardneck variety is ophioscorodon.
 This may comes from the Greek word ophis meaning “snake”, after its coiling scape stalk.
 On top of this scape grow little bulbs (bubils) which look a bit like flowers but are not.

 Hardneck have fewer and larger cloves than softnecks with little or no outer bulb wrapper.
 They don’t last as long without that papery protection but with proper cool and dry storage can still go 4 to 6 months.
-We have two types of hardneck currently available for 2014 planting:
+We have four types of hardneck currently available for 2015 planting:

 German White - An early-to-mid summer porcelain variety with a distinct, moderately spicy flavor.
 6-8 plump, easy-to-peel cloves.
 Bulbs between 2 and 2 1/2” wide.
 Yummy for roasting.
 As the name indicates, it stores well into the cold winter months.

 German Red - A staff favorite!
 This lovely hardneck garlic has a bold, full-bodied true “garlic” flavor.
 Consistent producer of large bulbs with with fat cloves and red streaked inner wrappers.

 Chesnok Red - This purpleskin delight is beautiful to behold and just as flavorful!
 It is the sweetest of all the garlics when roasted.
 A true mild hardneck.
 50 to 60 cloves per pound.
 25 to 30 cloves per half pound.